zapata-engineering/orquestra-core/docs/guides/circuit_runners.rst

 SymbolicSimulator
 -----------------

 Zapata's :class:`SymbolicSimulator <orquestra.quantum.runners.symbolic_simulator.SymbolicSimulator>` is a type of :ref:`quantum simulator <wavefunction_simulators>` that's built specifically to allow for the evaluation of circuits with :ref:`symbolic gates <symbolic_gates>`.
 Because there is extra overhead to allow for this broader type of evaluation, :class:`SymbolicSimulator <orquestra.quantum.runners.symbolic_simulator.SymbolicSimulator>` is not the most performant simulator, but it can be useful for deeply understanding small circuits.
-Additionally, it doesn't require any extra dependencies (apart from ``orquestra-quantum``), making it useful for testing purposes.
+Additionally, it doesn't require any extra dependencies (apart from ``orquestra-quantum``), making it useful for testing purposes and as a reference implementation of the ``WavefunctionSimulator``.

 The :class:`SymbolicSimulator <orquestra.quantum.runners.symbolic_simulator.SymbolicSimulator>` can be used the same way any other simulator can be.
 To see more usage please refer to the :ref:`section in this guide on various methods <circuit_runner_methods>` or to the :doc:`API documentation </api/orquestra/quantum/api/wavefunction_simulator/index>`